JavaScript seems to be disabled in your browser.

 Functions

-High tech polyester coveringUnique multi temperature-controlled adhesive shrinking|shrinking} systemVersatile and simple to applyPatented polymerizing procedure completely merges the color to the polyester film covering, removing the possibilities of color-layer separation and permits repositioning of the covering on your model.Light weight at .18 oz/sq. ft.Fuel proof to radiance fuel, gas, and smoke oil.
+High tech polyester coveringUnique multi temperature-controlled adhesive shrinking systemVersatile and simple to applyPatented polymerizing process completely fuses the color to the polyester movie covering, getting rid of the possibilities of color-layer separation and permits repositioning of the covering on your model.Light weight at .18 oz/sq. ft.Fuel proof to glow fuel, gas, and smoke oil.
 Water proof as well.

 Overview